terrayuku/AmbulanceApp/README.md

 		- NodeJs + Express Server: server side processing
 		- Firebase: as a cloud based database provider
 		- Google API's: for location services

+Application Separation

+	- Patient App: this is mobile application which will be downloaded by patients and use it to request an ambulance.

+	- Control Room App: will be a web based application for the Control Room Operators where they will be recieving request from patients and monitor they progress.

+	- Ambulance Driver App: is a mobile based application designed for the ambulance drivers to be able to recieve patient request when they are closeby to the patient and also recieve notifications from the Control Room.